rhapsodic-legacy/agentic_AI/README.md

 ### 4) Customer Support Swarm
  A swarm of specialized support agents using **OpenAI Swarm** pattern with seamless handoffs between agents based on query type.

+### 5) Investment Research Firm
+ A full investment research operation using **CrewAI** with specialized analysts covering different domains, quantitative researchers, and a portfolio manager who synthesizes recommendations.
+ *Disclaimer: This is for educational purposes only and not investment advice.*